Iron Maiden

 If there is one consensus among Metalheads, it is that we all love Iron Maiden, with no or extremely rare exceptions.
 Every Metalhead has an Iron Maiden favourite song and album; they are among the top 5 most loved bands, and the love is justified by the great songs and a very charismatic band, not to mention we all love Eddie, their mascot.

-Iron Maiden is a British heavy metal band, formed in 1975 by bassist Steve Harris, a former member of the bands Gypsy’s Kiss and Smiler.
+Iron Maiden is a British Heavy Metal band, formed in 1975 by bassist Steve Harris, a former member of the bands Gypsy’s Kiss and Smiler.

 The name “Iron Maiden” is homonymous with a medieval torture instrument.